United

 and the deployment of international forces.

-asked the UN Secretary-General at the time, Dag Hammarskjold, what would happen
+Secretary-General at the time, Dag Hammarskjold, what would happen in the event

 UN could invoke a procedure, whereby the General Assembly would be convened to